Focusing club activism on club workers

 There is no denying that the pandemic is having a lasting and deep socio-economic impact on the dance music industry.In this essay, I specifically discuss socio-economic dynamics within the Western European dance music scenes.
 It is worth noting that the pandemic has impacted local dance music industries in … Continue readingThe fragile ecosystem of the touring DJ has been thrown into shambles, leading many to take so-called “day jobs” to sustain themselves, or to take gigs which remain risky during a pandemic.https://technomaterialism.com/2021/11/23/the-shock-doctrine-applied-to-dance-music/ The position of a touring DJ has, after all, always been precarious.
 Exclusivity contracts and scarcity of the offer (in comparison with the overwhelming supply) have given rise to a plethora of continental tours which are often ecologically and economically unsustainable.

-Initially pursuing a herd immunity policy, the Dutch government have pivoted towards a “yo-yo policy”, https://www.dutchnews.nl/news/2021/11/government-warned-to-avoid-yo-yo-coronavirus-strategy-as-problems-mount/ lifting almost all restrictions when cases are decreasing, just to replace them when ICUs approach saturation, all while implementing mediocre and unreliable covid prevention policies in nightlife.https://www.dutchnews.nl/news/2021/07/more-test-for-entry-concerns-after-infected-man-is-cleared-for-night-out/ The French government largely ignored France’s electronic music industry, rejecting a proposal for a covid relief fund for the dance music industry.https://cnm.fr/limpact-du-confinement-sur-la-pratique-de-la-musique/Across the English channel, the Arts Council England offered generous fundings to venture capital backed institutions such as Resident Advisor https://technomaterialism.com/2021/10/16/on-resident-advisors-culture-recovery-fund/ and Boiler Room.
+Initially pursuing a herd immunity policy, the Dutch government have pivoted towards a “yo-yo policy”, https://www.dutchnews.nl/news/2021/11/government-warned-to-avoid-yo-yo-coronavirus-strategy-as-problems-mount/ lifting almost all restrictions when cases are decreasing, just to put them back in place when ICUs approach saturation, all while implementing mediocre and unreliable covid prevention policies in nightlife.https://www.dutchnews.nl/news/2021/07/more-test-for-entry-concerns-after-infected-man-is-cleared-for-night-out/ The French government largely ignored France’s electronic music industry, rejecting a proposal for a covid relief fund for the dance music industry.https://cnm.fr/limpact-du-confinement-sur-la-pratique-de-la-musique/Across the English channel, the Arts Council England offered generous fundings to venture capital backed institutions such as Resident Advisor https://technomaterialism.com/2021/10/16/on-resident-advisors-culture-recovery-fund/ and Boiler Room.
 This bears the question: what has been done to support performers and club workers through the financial crisis created by this pandemic?

 Several union and lobby groups have attempted to address the financial impact of the pandemic on the dance music industry.
 For example, the Dutch unmute.us initiative organised a PR campaign and a series of protests asking for a unilateral reopening of clubs.
 Such initiatives tend to focus on the interests of club owners and festival organisers, while ignoring the interests of club workers who are in dire need of relief funds.